 These fees are on you, of course, but they are well worth it.
 Any person who is considering purchasing a franchise should absolutely consult with an attorney who is familiar with franchise law.
 The attorney you hire can review the franchise disclosure document with you and go through the franchise agreement to make sure it’s fair.

-Each attorney will charge differently for this and it will largely depend on how much time your attorney has to spend on the documents, but you’ll probably have to budget between $1,500 and $5,000 for this.
+Each attorney will charge differently for this and it will largely depend on how much time your attorney has to spend on the documents, but you’ll probably have to budget between $1,500 and $5,000 for initial legal services.

 It’s also a good idea to start working with a qualified accounting firm as soon as you decide to purchase a franchise.
-An accountant can help you set up your books and records for the company and can also help you determine how much working capital you’ll require to get your business set up and have it run until it becomes profitable.
+An accountant can help you set up your books and records for the company and can also help you determine how much working capital you’ll require to get your business set up and have it run.

 Speaking of working capital, this is the amount of cash that is available to a given business on a day-to-day basis.
 It’s crucial to have enough working capital to cover a given length of time.
 This could be just a few months, or it could be a few years.
 It depends on how much time the business will need to start bringing in enough revenue for it to run.